 Degree programs in English offer courses in writing and literature.
 Undergraduate and graduate programs train students in the analytical and communications skills needed in many professions.
 Graduate students can often specialize in a particular area, such as creative writing or English poetry.
 A degree in English offers the background needed for many careers, including those covered below.

-|Career Titles||English Teacher||Writer||Editor|
+|Career Titles||English Teacher||Writer/Author||Editor|

 |Education Requirements||Bachelor's degree for secondary school teachers; doctoral degree for postsecondary instructors||Bachelor's degree||Bachelor's degree|

 |Projected Job Growth (2018-2028)*||11% for all secondary teachers;

 4% for English language and literature postsecondary teachers